natebrate/SpringBootApplication/README.md

-# SpringBootApplication
+# TEST
-Arch and Mobile/Web Project
+final application

+Create spring application to check a database and modify it as needed